 Energy label and Eco-design

-The average energy consumption of new electric goods sold in the EU displays a declining trend in the past couple of decade, despite the uptake in absolute number of refrigerators, washing machines and TVs.
+The average energy consumption of new electric goods sold in the EU displays a declining trend in the past couple of decade, despite an increase in the number of refrigerators, washing machines and TVs.
 This improvement can largely be attributed to two EU Directives that are among the most effective environmental regulations ever passed: Eco-design and Energy Labelling.

-The line chart below shows the trend in energy consumption and and stock of selected electrical appliances in European households.
-Since the introduction of energy efficiency measures, despite the growing stock of appliances, the specific energy consumptions declined.
+The line chart below shows the trend in energy consumption and stock of selected electrical appliances in European households.
+Since the introduction of energy efficiency measures, despite the growing number of appliances, the specific energy consumptions declined.

 The Eco-design Directive (2009/125/EC) requires manufacturers of electric and electronic equipment to be compliant to mandatory minimum environmental and performance standards fixed at EU level.
-The directive eliminates non-compliant products from the market, meanwhile boosting industrial competition on the ground of efficiency escalation.
+The directive eliminates non-compliant products from the market, meanwhile boosting industrial competition on the grounds of efficiency improvement.